Sind Province (1936–1955)

+Sind, sometimes spelled Scinde, was a province of Pakistan from 1947 till its amalgamation into West Pakistan in 1955; and prior, a province of British India from being granted provincial status in 1936 till Pakistan's independence in 1947.
+Karachi was the capital of the province till 1948, succeeded by Hyderabad.

+Under the British, it encompassed the current territorial limits excluding the princely state of Khairpur.
+In 1948, Karachi was separated from the province to form the Federal Capital Territory and serve as the federal capital of Pakistan; this resulted in the provincial capital being shifted to Hyderabad.
+The province was dissolved alongside Baluchistan, the North-West Frontier Province, West Punjab, and a number of Pakistani princely states to form a unified province of West Pakistan in 1955, upon implementation of the One Unit Scheme.

 Administrative divisions

-On 1st April 1936 Sind division was separated from Bombay Presidency and established as a province.
+On 1 April 1936 Sind division was separated from Bombay Presidency and established as a province.

-At that time the Province's Admistration division are listed below:
+At that time the Province's Administration division are listed below:

-Location
+Geography

 The province was bordered by Karachi (within the Federal Capital Territory after 1948) and the princely states of Las Bela and Kalat on the west.
 To the north were the provinces of Baluchistan and West Punjab.
 The province bordered the princely state of Bahawalpur on the northeast and it enclosed on three sides the princely state of Khairpur.
 The Indian states of Rajasthan and Gujarat were beyond its borders to the east and south.
 On the southwest lay the Arabian Sea, with the Sind's coastline consisting entirely of river deltas, including the Indus River Delta up to Sind's border with the city of Karachi, now the capital of present-day Sindh.

 History

-Sindh was first settled by the Indus Valley civilization and Mohenjo-daro, as early as 1750 BC.
+Sindh was first settled by the Indus Valley Civilization and Mohenjo-Daro, as early as 1750 BC.
 It had Greek influence during its history after the expansion of the Macedonian Empire, and developed trade with surrounding regions.
-Several Sunni Muslim and Rajput kingdoms were set up there, beginning with the Rai Dynasty and ending with the Arghuns.
+Several Sunni Muslim and Rajput kingdoms were set up there, beginning with the Rai dynasty and ending with the Arghuns.
 The Mughal Empire conquered Sindh under the rule of Akbar in the year 1591.
-Soon after the coming of European companies, in particular the East India Company, the Mughal hold on the area loosened, and in 1843 Sindh became part of the British India and its Bombay Presidency.
-Soon, it became the Sind Province.
+Soon after the coming of European companies, in particular the East India Company, the Mughal hold on the area loosened, and in 1843 Sindh became part of the British India and its Bombay Presidency on 1 October 1848.
+Later it became Sindh province on 1 April 1936 under All India Act of 1935.